Storm Warning (1950 film): Hollywood Blacklist interpretations

 Film scholar Jeff Smith interprets Storm Warning as an allegory for the Hollywood blacklist, citing its production at the height of the Red Scare.
 Smith also notes the film's oblique references to investigative forces in Washington, D.C. and the northern states, who are subjects of derision from the local klansmen, concluding that the film represents a "paean to HUAC that might easily be read as a defense of the investigations themselves."
 Smith views Rogers's character as emblematic of witnesses who refused to cooperate with the HUAC investigations, but concludes that the film overall "plays a game of "hide and seek" in appearing to both reveal and conceal the possibility of allegorical readings."

 Rogin made similar observations of the film's treatment of the Ku Klux Klan as merely a "racket", adding that it "wants to warn against a violent secret conspiracy without raising the specter of racial injustice," and ultimately interprets Storm Warning as an anti-Communist film.

 Depiction of the Ku Klux Klan

-Despite its focus on the Ku Klux Klan, an organization that is historically racist, the film makes no direct references to the subject, and only a small number of African Americans are depicted in the film, appearing during the expansive crowd sequences.
+Despite its focus on the Ku Klux Klan, an organization that is historically racist, only a small number of African Americans are depicted in the film, appearing during the expansive crowd sequences.
 Moira Finnie, writing for Turner Classic Movies, notes that, in addition to omitting references to racism, the film also fails to highlight anti-Catholicism or anti-Semitism in its depiction of the Ku Klux Klan.